<- 1e6

 [1] 2.199236

 This is Problem Sheet 1, which covers material from Lectures 1 to 6.
-You should work through all the questions on this problem sheet in advance of the problems class, which takes place in the lecture of Thursday 17 October.
-If you are stuck on any of the questions, you are welcome to discuss them with me in my office hours on Mondays at 1500.
+You should work through all the questions on this problem sheet in advance of the problems class, which takes place in the lecture of Thursday 16 October.

 Many of these questions will require use of the R programming language (for example, by using the program RStudio).

-Full solutions should be released on Friday 18 October.
+Full solutions will be released on Friday 17 October.

 1. Let \(X\) be uniform on \([-1,2]\).